mac-comp240/activities_3-mem/3-cache-misses/README.md

 Build them with make.

-This time, you will be examining precisely how many cache misses are encountered when running each of these examples, with varying sizes of data arrays and stride values for accessing them.
+This time, you will be examining precisely how many cache misses are encountered when running each of these examples.

-## 1-D array
+# One-Dimensional Array

-The code for sumvec.c has been updated slightly.
-The function called *sumvec_stride* has been improved to ensure that it has exactly the same number of data accesses and nearly equal number of instructions.
-In addition, in main() we have added a slightly more sophisticated way of handling the command line arguments.
+The code for `sumvec.c` has been updated slightly.
+The function called `sumvec_stride` has been improved to ensure that it has exactly the same number of data accesses and nearly equal number of instructions.
+In addition, `main()` now has a slightly more sophisticated way of handling the command line arguments.
 The possible arguments that you can include are:

     -n followed by a number for the size of the array -s followed by a number for the size of the stride